AdobeDocs/pass.en/help/authentication/refreshless-login-and-logout.md

 The new logout flow will be performed in a hidden iFrame, thus eliminating the full page redirect.
 This is possible because the user does not need to take specific action on the MVPD's logout page.

-After the logout flow is complete, it will redirect the iFrame to a custom Adobe Primetime authentication endpoint.
+After the logout flow is complete, it will redirect the iFrame to a custom Adobe Pass authentication endpoint.
 This will serve a JS snippet that performs a `window.postMessage` to the parent, notifying the AccessEnabler that logout is complete.
 The following callbacks are triggered: `setAuthenticationStatus()` and `sendTrackingData(AUTHENTICATION_DETECTION ...)`, signaling that the user is no longer authenticated.

 The illustration below shows the refresh-less flow that enables a user to log in to their MVPD without refreshing your application's mainpage: